 Instructions

-- Place a slice of meat on the cutting board, and sprinkle salt and pepper.
-Then put green beans and carrots on one end of the meat and start rolling them up.
+- Place a slice of meat on the cutting board and sprinkle it with Diamond Crystal kosher salt and freshly ground black pepper.
+Then, put a few green beans and carrots on one end of the meat and start rolling it up.
+Repeat with the remaining ½ lb thinly sliced beef (such as ribeye) and vegetables.

 Editor’s Note: This post was originally published in Apr 4, 2011.
 The post, recipe, and images have been updated.